-Water abstracted: We measure in cubic metres (m3) the total water entering our premises which has either been supplied by third parties or abstracted from local water sources.
-This includes the total quantity of water used for agricultural or horticultural purposes on our owned land, for use in our factories or stores and distributed to employees.
-We exclude rainwater, once-through cooling water and separately measure reused treated waste water used on our land.
+Water abstracted: We measure in cubic metres (m3) the total water abstracted which has either been supplied by third parties or abstracted from local water sources.
+This includes the total quantity of water used for agricultural or horticultural purposes on our owned land, for use in our factories or stores and distributed to employees and once-through cooling water.
+This cooling water is used as a heat conductor to cool equipment in our factories.
+The same amount of water abstracted for cooling water is returned to the water course.
+We exclude rainwater and separately measure reused treated waste water used on our land.